elastic/apm-nodejs-http-client/README.md

 APM Agent Configuration via Kibana:

-- `remoteConfig` - Wheather or not the client should poll the APM Server regularly for new agent configuration.
-If set to `true`, the `config` event will be emitted when there's an update to an agent config option (default: `false`). _Requires APM Server v7.3+_
+- `centralConfig` - Wheather or not the client should poll the APM Server regularly for new agent configuration.
+If set to `true`, the `config` event will be emitted when there's an update to an agent config option (default: `false`). _Requires APM Server v7.3 or later and that the APM Server is configured with `kibana.enabled: true`._

 Streaming configuration: